endeavourhealth-discovery/IMViewerLegacy/README.md

 Navigate your browser to `http://localhost:4200`

-The proxy is configured to expect the API to be running on localhost:8000
+The proxy expects the API to be running on localhost:8080